tushar5526/tushar5526.github.io/content/til/how-to-audit-and-harden-an-ssh-client.md

 - audit
 ---

-You probably know how to harden a SSH server, or at least heard of it.
+You probably know how to harden an SSH server, or at least heard of it.

 e.g. do not offer weak ciphers, or do not allow root login...